hmslima/sambahsacompletegrammar/sambahsa.md

 **Mien kerd hat tem aghnuet quem ioschi proe-plangiem –** I came away with that upon my heart, that I could have wept too

 **… proeghi tetyohc pelu dwogimtias –** … a thing that had befallen many scores of times

+The set “… men (…) de …” or “… nu (…) de …” shows an opposition between two sentences:

+**Olivier men weict in France; Henrique de in Brasilu –** Olivier lives *(on his side)* in France; Henrique *(for what regards him)* in Brazil

+**Central ed Eust Asia nu est befolct ab mongoloids.
+Indonesia de superpont uni aborigine substrat malays populations –** Central & East Asia is populated *(on its side)* by mongoloids.
+Indonesia ((on its side)* superposes malay populations to an aborigine substrate

+    *uni = un + i = ad un (dative singular)*

+“… men (…) de …” and “… nu (…) de …” have the very same role.

+But when “nu” is used alone, that’s to say, it’s not used in conjunction with “de”, it’s an adverb that means “namely”.

+**Un public wesnum est un contracto conclus ab un contragend magh, nu id Stat, ia regional au local autoritats –** a public procurement is a contract concluded by a contracting authority, namely/that is to say the State, the regional or local authorities (etc …)

 The enclitic affix -schi already was explained and the enclitic affix -smee will be explained soon.